Japan Explorer - 13 Days

 Today we focus on the spectacular scenery of Kyoto.
 We begin with a boat trip in traditional wooden rafts along the Hozugawa River, which was originally used to transport many of the supplies that built many of Osaka and Kyoto’s famous temples and castles.
 Experience the rush of the rapids and cruise along the ravine and the Arashiyama Hills.
 We then hike through a maze of bamboo paths in Arashiyama bamboo forest, until we reach monkey park where we have the opportunity to feed these amazing creatures from the safety of our own cage while they roam free in their natural environment.

 In the afternoon we visit the Tenryu-ji Temple, the most important of the city’s five zen temples.
 The buildings themselves were lost in fires and wars over centuries, whereas the gardens survived and have remained in pristine condition in their original form.
-Take some time to walk around the central pond surrounded by the Arashiyama forest or visit the Dharma Hall and marvel at the dragon’s eyes on the ceiling that follow you everywhere.
+Later, learn the art of calligraphy with a local lesson with an art master.
 The rest of the afternoon is at leisure to continue exploring Kyoto, there is also an optional karaoke night.

-We have some free time this morning to relax, explore the temples of the Philosopher’s path, or check out the famous Manga Museum before independently catching the train to Fushimi Inari Taisha, famous for the thousands of red torii gates dedicated to the Shinto god of rice, and the many fox statues across the grounds which are believed to be Inari’s messengers.
+Today is free to explore the temples of the Philosopher’s path, or check out the famous Manga Museum.
+Perhaps independently catch the train to Fushimi Inari Taisha, famous for the thousands of red torii gates dedicated to the Shinto god of rice, and the many fox statues across the grounds which are believed to be Inari’s messengers.
 Pay respects to the deity by making a small offering before exploring the torii gate hiking trails through the wooded forest of Mount Inari.
-Return to Kyoto for an evening at leisure.

 Kyoto – Hiroshima.
 Our final morning in Kyoto is spent seeing one of the city’s most iconic buildings, the Golden Pavillion at Kinkaku-ji Temple, whose top two floors are covered in gold leaf.
 Take time to walk around the lake and marvel at the shimmering golden reflection of the pavilion in the waters and unwind in this calm atmosphere before taking a journey of tranquility with meditation session led by a Buddhist monk in a city temple.
 The afternoon finds us cycling through Kyoto’s Imperial Park in the heart of the city before reaching the iconic Imperial Palace, the former residence of Japan’s Imperial Family before the capital and emperor were moved to Tokyo.
 Stroll through the grounds and admire the beautiful buildings.
 Later we continue our journey west and catch the bullet train to Hiroshima.